K-Basar/Portfolios/README.md

   - Completed a comprehensive 17.5-hour course covering business intelligence and data visualization using Power BI and Tableau.
   - Gained hands-on experience in creating interactive dashboards, data cleaning, and performing data analysis for actionable insights.
   - **Verification:** [Verify Certificate](https://www.udemy.com/certificate/UC-58ead20f-32a4-4347-9d6a-0419c59d14a1/)

+- **Six Sigma White Belt**
+  - *Issued by:* **Council for Six Sigma Certification (CSSC)** | *Date:* April 25th, 2025
+  - Successfully completed and demonstrated proficiency in the curriculum set forth by the Council for Six Sigma Certification to be awarded the title of Certified White Belt.
+  - Certification Number: kWGBvKBpyw

 - **Python Data Structures**
   - *Issued by:* **University of Michigan (via Coursera)** | *Instructor:* Charles Severance | *Date:* Jul 19, 2023